masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### aliases

-the extension of the stream where alias can be added
+The extension of the stream where alias can be added

 **Type:** Array